ProfessorX/CIS501/README.md

    with your "real" data a second time.
 4. Finish part of your writing stuff within the night.
 Get up early.
 No more excuses for you.
 No more.

+20131210 Lab 23:23
+1. Finish the data format step and start the random forest.
+2. Run one tree (be time permitting) and see if you get good result.
+3. Build your model.
+Classify your model.
+As simple as that.